All Episodes

 She is also a big seatbelt advocate and constantly tells me to put on the seatbelt.

-One day after my daughter was screaming seatbelt, as soon as we got in the car, I told her I would no longer wear it, which broke my relationship with her.
+One day after my daughter was screaming seatbelt as soon as I as soon as we got into the car.

 I have started wearing it again, but the relationship is still not where it was.

-I would not yell, but did raise my voice.
+I would not yell but did raise my voice.

 I did not like arguing in front of the child, which was what made me angry.

-Then I realized what was going on, but only after damaging the relationship, and I stopped.
+But only after damaging the relationship, I stopped.

 Another stupid argument we got into was asking her to put down the recliner portion of the couch.